 We’ve outlined a list of deliverables you should expect from a professional logo designer:

-AI (Adobe Illustrator) Vector Logo File Format.
+- AI (Adobe Illustrator) Vector Logo File Format.
 An Adobe Illustrator file is usually the original file that was used to design the vector logo.
-Adobe Illustrator is an internationally-accepted program that is considered to be the most popular graphic design software specifically for logo design.

 Those are your most common file types and if you have them in your brand toolkit you will be covered for every situation you face in the print and digital worlds.